Uptrace Configuration Reference

 sourcemaps:

-# Disable in air-gapped environments or if not tracking JS errors
+# Disable in air-gapped environments or if not using JS error tracking

 # Disable self-monitoring to prevent internal telemetry data